 Microsoft PowerPoint is the leading presentation software on the market.
-It allows you to deliver your message with the use of slideshows, consisting of text, images, video, 3D models and much more.
+It allows you to deliver your message with the use of slideshows consisting of text, images, video, 3D models, and much more.
 You can tell a story with confidence, no matter where you're in the world.
-PowerPoint allows you to comfortably share your work with classmates, friends, colleagues or even in front of a large audience.
-To achieve this, our PowerPoint cheat sheet guides come handy.
+PowerPoint allows you to comfortably share your work with classmates, friends, colleagues, or even in front of a large audience.
+To achieve this, our PowerPoint cheat sheet guides come in handy.

-- Tip: If your friends, colleagues or your employees need to learn more about PowerPoint, don’t be shy and share this article!
-Knowledge is power, and you have the ability to help others learn by sharing our article.
+Tip: If your friends, colleagues, or your employees need to learn more about PowerPoint, don’t be shy and share this article!
+Knowledge is power, and you can help others learn by sharing our article.

 Just like most Office suite applications, PowerPoint is available for purchase in two different ways.
 Both of these versions offer different pros and cons that are more suitable for contrasting audiences.
 If you don’t know which version of PowerPoint you should purchase, definitely give this section a read.